fcrownarisk/Neuron/README.md

-# Neuron-Network
+# Neuron
-first declare a module based on a sphere in a Visuable Coordinate can be regarded as a dot Shape
+first declare three module based on a sphere in a Visuable Coordinate can be regarded as a dot

 A Human being has at least 860 0000 0000 neuron in everybody's head